Safety on public transport

 - be courteous and respectable to others

-- offer to give up your seat to others who need it
+- offer to give up my seat to others who need it

 - be mindful of others - sit and speak quietly